“Constant communication, swift resolution, ideal result :)”-Satisfied Client

 Phone: 512-237-3282

-Doug Murphy Law Firm, P.C.
+Murphy & McKinney Law Firm, P.C.
 Representation

 Experienced DWI Defense & Criminal Defense Lawyers in Bastrop County, Texas

 You are innocent unless the state can prove you are guilty beyond a reasonable doubt – that is a fundamental and constitutionally guaranteed principle that Doug Murphy stands by, and that is a principle Doug Murphy holds any prosecutor, judge, and jury accountable to.
 Doug Murphy and his legal team understand that for many of you, you want your innocence to be proven, or you want a second chance to redeem yourself.
-At Doug Murphy Law Firm, P.C., that's what you get.
+At Murphy & McKinney Law Firm, P.C., that's what you get.
 Doug Murphy has obtained many not-guilty verdicts from juries and judges alike on all types of criminal charges.